akilli/editor/README.md

 ## Info

-The editor consists of a main toolbar, a format bar and a content area.
+The editor consists of a main toolbar, a formatbar and a content area.

-The format bar contains the buttons to format the text inside an editable element, p.e. bold, italic, link or any other [text-level element](https://html.spec.whatwg.org/multipage/text-level-semantics.html) and is hidden or shown depending on the current selection.
+The formatbar contains the buttons to format the text inside an editable element, p.e. bold, italic, link or any other [text-level element](https://html.spec.whatwg.org/multipage/text-level-semantics.html) and is hidden or shown depending on the current selection.